cylc/cylc-flow/doc/src/running-suites.rst

 suite server program via distinct user accounts is not currently supported.

-Suite server programs automatically install their auth and contact files to job hosts via ssh, to enable task jobs to connect back to the suite server program for task messaging.
+Suite server programs automatically install their auth and contact files to job hosts via SSH, to enable task jobs to connect back to the suite server program for task messaging.

 Client programs invoked by the suite owner automatically load the passphrase,